midas-research/metoo-mtl-naacl/README.md

 ## References

-Please cite this paper if you feel the relevant resources in this repository are useful.
+Please cite the following papers if the code and/or dataset are useful for your work.

 ```
 @inproceedings{sawhney-etal-2021-multitask,